csfeeser/k8s/rolewarmup.md

 <details>
   <summary>Click here if you want the full solution!</summary>

-  - To grant the service account the ability to create, delete, and describe pods, you need to update the Role to include the `create`, `delete`, and `describe` verbs.
+  - To grant the service account the ability to create, delete, and describe pods, you need to update the Role to include the `create` and `delete` verbs.
   - The final Role should look something like this:

     ```yaml